protocol/research-website/content/posts/202106-holon/index.md

 ***Q:** Is data encrypted when stored in other nodes?*

-**A:** Data published in IPFS is encrypted while in transit, i.e., when they travel over the network.
-IPFS does not encrypt data at rest, i.e., when they’re stored in other peers, but users and applications are free to publish encrypted data on IPFS.
-You can read more about IPFS and Privacy, as well as how to increase privacy when using IPFS in the IPFS documentation [here](https://docs.ipfs.io/concepts/privacy/#ipfs-and-privacy).
+**A:** Data published in IPFS is encrypted while in transit over the network.
+IPFS does not encrypt data at rest, i.e., when stored in peers, but users and applications are free to publish encrypted data on IPFS.
+You can read more about IPFS and privacy, as well as how to increase privacy when using IPFS, in the IPFS documentation [here](https://docs.ipfs.io/concepts/privacy/#ipfs-and-privacy).

 ***Q:** Is IPFS faster than the  client server model?*

 **A:** IPFS can become much faster than the present client-server model due to its content addressing-based architecture.
-In particular, the fact that content is replicated and re-provided by peers that request it means that popular content gets to exist in many nodes in the network.
-The content routing system then makes sure that the closest copy of the content is served to requesting users.
+In particular, the fact that content is replicated and re-provided by peers that request it means that popular content will reside in many nodes in the network.
+The content routing system ensures that users are served the closest copy of the requested content.

-In other words, in the client-server model, the system requests content from the one node that has declared to be serving the content.
+In other words, in the client-server model, the system requests content from the one node that has declared that it is serving the content.
 In a content-based addressing system, the system requests content from any node in the network and the closest one serves it.

 ***Q:** If a CID is computed for each leaf, when we ask for a file why do we ask for the root CID?*

 **A:** Indeed, every leaf node of the IPLD graph has its own CID and can be requested independently of the rest of the file.
 However, in order to reconstruct the file from its pieces, one has to know how they’re linked together.
-This is what the IPLD graph does and it achieves this by the main property of Merkle DAGs, that is, linking to all children of an IPLD node from its parent(s).
-Therefore, starting from the root CID one can derive all of its children and then children of children, until leaves are reached.
+This is what the IPLD graph does and it achieves this via the main property of Merkle DAGs: linking to all children of an IPLD node from its parent(s).
+Therefore, starting from the root CID one can derive all of its children and then children of children ...until leaves are reached.
 This also enables data that is distributed across different independent systems, data structures, or blockstores to be manipulated using one set of principles.

-***Q:** Is IPFS similar to bittorrent?*
+***Q:** Is IPFS similar to BitTorrent?*

-**A:** Both IPFS and [BitTorrent](https://www.bittorrent.com/) are permissionless P2P networks and use content hashes as identifiers, albeit in different ways (see [this tutorial](/tutorials/resnetlab-on-tour/content-addressing/) to learn more about content addressing and how it’s implemented in IPFS).
-However, IPFS provides a host of benefits that are very useful to a general-purpose system capable of providing anything from large files to whole websites trees.
-Some specific differences include the use of a global “swarm” for IPFS and the use of Merkle DAGs that allow for internal and external deduplication as well as random access into a DAG.
-Just as important are the UX differences, including browser support for native IPFS browsing and HTTP gateways that allow users to access websites stored on IPFS transparently.
+**A:** Both IPFS and [BitTorrent](https://www.bittorrent.com/) are permissionless P2P networks that use content hashes as identifiers, albeit in different ways (see [this tutorial](/tutorials/resnetlab-on-tour/content-addressing/) to learn more about content addressing and how it’s implemented in IPFS).
+IPFS provides a host of benefits that are very useful to a general-purpose system capable of providing anything from large files to whole websites trees.
+Some specific differences between IPFS and BitTorrent include the use of a global “swarm” for IPFS and the use of Merkle DAGs that allow for internal and external deduplication as well as random access into a DAG.
+There are also significant UX differences, including browser support for native IPFS browsing and gateways that allow users to access to websites stored on IPFS via HTTP.

 ### Module 3: Content Routing

 ***Q:** Assume I store a content item myself and become a permanent provider and then someone else also pins the content to become another content provider.
 Would I still be able to delete the content by sending a delete request to all the providers?*

 **A:** At the base layer, in IPFS no single entity can dictate what content remains or gets deleted from the distributed network of peers; in particular, the original provider has no way of “forcing” the deletion of other copies.
-However, this does not mean that applications cannot build this functionality on top of the base IPFS protocol, or that deletion of content to align with regulations, such as GDPR, cannot be enforced.
+However, this does not mean that applications cannot build this functionality on top of the base IPFS protocol, or that deletion of content to align with regulations such as GDPR cannot be enforced.
 In fact, given content-based addressing in IPFS, one can implement content deletion programmatically at the application layer in a much easier fashion than what is possible today with HTTP.

 ***Q**: How is DHT proximity determined?*